This delicious Thai Sweet Potato Soup recipe features sweet potatoes, carrots, yellow onion, garlic, coconut milk and spices for a flavorful soup!

 I know you totally saw this coming.
 As if I could go longer than three weeks without posting a Thai recipe, right?

 I suppose this doesn’t really count because it isn’t a “traditional” Thai recipe so much as it is a recipe I’ve doctored up with Thai flavors.
-Either way, any time I can throw together fish sauce + lime juice + cilantro in a recipe, I’m going to be a very happy camper.
+Either way, any time I can throw together fish sauce and lime juice and cilantro in a recipe, I’m going to be a very happy camper.

-Oh, and I can’t forget about the curry + peanuts + coconut milk.
+Oh, and I can’t forget about the curry and peanuts and coconut milk.
 Some of my very favorite things in the whole wide world.

-This recipe is super quick and easy, but it tastes like something you simmered on the stove all day long.
+This Thai Sweet Potato Soup recipe is super quick and easy, but it tastes like something you simmered on the stove all day long.

 I love making soups this time of year because it takes very little energy from the stove (so the house doesn’t heat up) and very little energy from me (so I don’t heat up).

-The creamy texture spiked with bits of spice and hints of cool lime juice hit the spot every time!
+The creamy texture of this sweet potato and carrot soup with coconut milk spiked with bits of spice and hints of cool lime juice hit the spot every time!

-If you like this recipe, you should check out this board on Pinterest for more inspiration!
+If you like this Thai Sweet Potato Carrot Soup recipe, you should check out this board on Pinterest for more inspiration!

 - 2 tablespoons red curry paste